 Key Takeaways

-• The GST Composition Scheme lets eligible businesses with turnover up to Rs 1.5 crore pay GST at 1% to 6% instead of regular rates, with simplified quarterly and annual filings.
+- The GST Composition Scheme lets eligible small businesses with aggregate turnover up to Rs 1.5 crore (Rs 75 lakh in special category states, Rs 50 lakh for service providers) pay a fixed rate of GST (1% to 6%) instead of regular slab rates.

-• Composition dealers cannot claim Input Tax Credit (ITC), make inter-state supplies, or issue tax invoices.
+- Composition dealers cannot claim Input Tax Credit (ITC), make inter-state outward supplies, or issue tax invoices.

-• Opt in by filing Form GST CMP-02 before March 31.
-If your turnover crosses the limit, file CMP-04 within 7 days.
+- Opt in by filing Form CMP-02 before March 31 of the previous financial year.
+If turnover crosses the cap mid-year, file CMP-04 within 7 days.

 Who Is Eligible for the Composition Scheme?